hylu-dev/hylu-blog/content/posts/ai/intro-to-machine-learning/index.md

 #### As an Equation

-Luckily, this sequence of weighted sums, activation functions, and biases can be computed as a matrix.
+Luckily, this sequence of weighted sums, activations, and biases can be computed as a matrix.

 $$
+\def\activation{
 a_0^{(1)} = \sigma(
 \begin{bmatrix}
 w_{0,0} & w_{0,0} & ... & w_{0,n}\\\\